-How do we create the relationship that we want?
+How do you create the relationship that you want?

-Once this wouldn’t even have been a question we’d ask…
+Once this wouldn’t even have been a question you’d ask…

-We’d just do what everyone else, including our parents did- we’d fall in love, get married to a person of the opposite sex for the rest of our lives, having some kids along the way, crossing our fingers that it would all turn out alright.
+You’d just do what everyone else, including your parents did- you’d fall in love, get married to a person of the opposite sex for the rest of your lives, have some kids along the way and cross your fingers that it would all turn out alright.

-Instead of leaving it to society to determine how our relationships might look we now have the power to make our own choices and create relationships that will really work for us.
+Instead of leaving it to society to determine how your relationship might look you now have the power to make your own choices and create relationships that will really work for you.

-To understand that we’re dealing with something powerful and magical and if we don’t have a guide it’s easy to get lost in the details, in the problems and in the suffering, missing the joys along the way.
+Understand that you’re dealing with something powerful and magical and if you don’t have a guide it’s easy to get lost in the details, in the problems and in the suffering, missing the joys along the way.

 Having a plan lets you avoid looking at your partner and going into mind games if they’re not connected with you in the daily ups and downs of life.
 It gives each of you a little breathing space to be yourselves, in the safety of the plan you have together.

-We plan and set goals in our personal and business lives that help us achieve our desired outcomes so why not do the same in our relationships?
-The clearer the plan the more likely we are to get there.
-Of course, in our relationships, even more than in business, we need to expect the unexpected and change along with our circumstances so the plan may evolve over the years.
-But the idea remains the same- to actively choose what we want to create.
-This helps us in moments of uncertainty to not sweat the small stuff, just stick to the plan.
+You plan and set goals in your personal and business lives that help you achieve your desired outcomes so why not do the same in your relationship?
+The clearer the plan the more likely you are to get there.
+Of course, in your relationship, even more than in business, you need to expect the unexpected and change along with your circumstances so the plan will evolve over the years.
+But the idea remains the same- to actively choose what you want to create.
+This helps you in moments of uncertainty to not sweat the small stuff, just stick to the plan.

 Plus, talking about your desires, needs, values and dreams in putting a plan or agreement together can also teach you all sorts of things about your spouse or partner you never knew, and vice versa.